MichaelCurrin/auto-commit-msg/docs/other/terminal-hook.md

 ## Installation

 Note that, in the future, the installation steps here will change and be split into maybe a separate installation doc.
 One part is installing the hook in any repo using a file built with GH actions.
-Another is to build and use the file by hand, which is simpler to set up and will be become a development doc step once actions has been set up.
+Another is to build and use the file by hand, which is simpler to set up and will be become a development doc step once actions have been set up.

 ### Install system dependencies